rramoscabral/PL-400---Training---Microsoft-Power-Platform-Developer/exam.md

 ### **About the exam**

-**Microsoft Certified: Power Platform Functional Consultant Associate**
+**Microsoft Certified: Power Platform Developer Associate**

 The certification consists on **ONE** exam.

-* The exam PL-200 (Microsoft Power Platform Functional Consultant) measures your ability to configure Microsoft Dataverse, create apps by using Microsoft Power Apps, create and manage process automation, describe Microsoft Power Virtual Agent, import and visualize data by using dataflows and Power BI, define an environment strategy.
+* The exam PL-400 (Microsoft Power Platform Functional Consultant) measures your ability to design, develop, secure, and troubleshoot Power Platform solutions.

 <br/>

-You can explore steps to get certified as an **Power Platform Functional Consultant Associate** and review the resources available to help you prepare [**here**](https://learn.microsoft.com/en-us/certifications/power-platform-functional-consultant-associate/)
+You can explore steps to get certified as an **Power Platform Developer Associate** and review the resources available to help you prepare [**here**](https://learn.microsoft.com/en-us/certifications/power-platform-developer-associate/)

 The Microsoft Training and Certifications Guide is available [**here**](https://aka.ms/TrainingCertDeck).